Art & Design

 It is important to understand the differences between the job of the Art teachers, the Artist in residence and the Art therapist who also works within the Trust.
 Whilst there is some inevitable overlap between these professions, they do perform very distinctive roles: The Art teachers’ lessons have specific learning objectives and outcomes, operating within the teaching standards framework.
 The Artist in residence leads students by example, show casing their particular expertise enabling a much more open and experimental approach than the art teacher, towards the creative end-goal.
 The Art therapist uses the process of self-expression, and the resulting artwork to help students therapeutically.
 This is an excellent partnership, and there has been concrete evidence of the success of these disciplines working together, for the benefit of the young people.

-We are in the process of applying for the Platinum Status for the Arts Mark and continue to take many of our students through the Arts Award Qualification.
+We are in the process of applying for the Platinum Status of the Arts Mark and continue to take many of our students through the Arts Award Qualification.
 This is on top of offering GCSE and WJEC Art and Design.
 As part of show casing the Arts Award activities, we hold regular events planned for sharing with parents and the wider community.
 We have very strong links with both The Arts Society and Cranleigh Arts Centre and regularly seek opportunities to bring new Arts experiences to our students.
 Annually, during October, we hold an Arts Week, inviting sculptors, actors, animators and graffiti artists to visit to work with and inspire our young people, and this is to name just a few!